mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 See the [Networking requirements for user-provisioned infrastructure](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html#installation-network-user-infra_installing-platform-agnostic) for details of the deployment requirements.

-In production environments for the cloud provider is recommended to deploy OpenShift in more than one location, some clouds named zones or fault domains.
-The most important is to increase the high availability of the control plane and worker nodes using the provider offerings.
+In production environments it is recommended to deploy OpenShift in more than one location, some clouds  refer to these as named zones or fault domains.
+The most important point is to increase the availability and redundancy of the control plane and worker nodes using the provider offerings.

 ### DNS